Eleanor Joy Toll: Personal life and legacy

 Eleanor Joy was the first wife of Charles H. Toll, a banker; they married in 1901, and had four sons together.
 She died in 1926, after a heart attack, aged 56 years.

 In 1927, the year after she died, the first dormitory at Scripps College opened, and was named Eleanor Joy Toll Hall in her memory.
 Similarly, Eleanor J. Toll Middle School in Glendale was named for her, months after she died.
 The Los Angeles headquarters of the California Federation of Women's Clubs was named the Eleanor Joy Toll Memorial Headquarters, also in 1927.

-Her son Maynard Toll was a tax attorney in Los Angeles, president of the city's school board and one of the founding trustees of the Los Angeles County Museum of Art.
+Her son Maynard J. Toll was a tax attorney in Los Angeles, a president of the Los Angeles County Bar Association in 1963, president of the city's school board and one of the founding trustees of the Los Angeles County Museum of Art.
 Her Glendale home, built in 1913 and designed by architect Charles Edwin Shattuck, was added to the Glendale Register of Historic Places in 1977.